 MA: Is there anything else you’d like to add on this matter?

-GN: I think it’s important to respect yourself, your career and your growth just as much as you should respect your clients’ wants and needs.
-Don’t take things too personally and always strive to be the best version of yourself.
+GN: I think it’s important to respect yourself, your career, and your growth just as much as you should respect your clients’ wants and needs.
+Don’t take the breakup too personally and always strive to be the best version of yourself.

 Speaking of the client-stylist relationship, HERE’s why stylists frequently befriend their clients, according to an expert.